Preparing for the Conversation

 Usage-Based Pricing:

-"We’ve analyzed our current usage patterns and added our anticipated projected growth base on the most recent QBR call.
+The good: "We’ve analyzed our current usage patterns and added our anticipated projected growth base on the most recent QBR call.
 Based on our estimates, we won’t need to upgrade to the next tier of usage for another two years if our projections become actuals.

 The bad: "If the business is expanding and we need more utilization of the tool, I see that as a win-win!
 This means business is booming, so we can afford additional software costs.”